thradams/Modules/README.md

 ## Custom operator

-We can create other operators they are like funcions that can be overrided.
-But they have internal linkage only.
+We can create other operators that basically are functions that can be overriden.
+They are not normal functions because they have name mangling (like c++) or internal linkage (like static inline functions)

+They are useful do  create some operation that is applied for many types with the same meaning.

 ```cpp